espsrc/SKA-Open-Science-School/Binder_in_your_workflow/README.md

 - A way to run computationally intensive workloads or large-scale data analysis.
 - A platform for deploying production-ready applications.

+### Binder use-cases

+See the next link: https://mybinder.readthedocs.io/en/latest/using/using.html

 ### How does Binder work?

 The key idea behind Binder is to take a *GitHub repository* that contains *code* and *environment files* and build a custom *Docker image* that includes all the necessary dependencies needed to run the code.